RJVB/Rubicon/README.md

 cross-platform.
 For example, Rubicon includes an implementation of a full red-black binary tree that is independent of the NSDictionary and NSSet classes.
-This allows you to use a super fast binary tree in your own classes without the overhead of the NSDictionary and NSSetcollection classes.
+This allows you to use a super fast binary tree in your own classes without the overhead of the NSDictionary and NSSet collection classes.

 ## PGSimpleBuffer and PGCString